ilf/gpg-maintenance/README.md

 Configuration
 -------------

-Be sure to set up your GnuPG options file `~/.gnupg/gpg.conf` to use Tor and a Keyserver supporting HKPS.
+Be sure to set up your GnuPG to use Tor and a Keyserver supporting HKPS.

-See [this example gpg.conf](https://github.com/ioerror/duraconf/blob/master/configs/gnupg/gpg.conf) for an implementation of the OpenPGP Best Practices.
+See [this example gpg.conf](https://github.com/ioerror/duraconf/blob/master/configs/gnupg/gpg.conf) for an implementation of the OpenPGP Best Practices with GnuPG 1.4.
+But really, you should be using GnuPG 2.1+ these days.

 Autostart
 ---------